UC policy protects against outsourcing of services that can be provided by university employees.

 A University of California policy implemented in November 2019 protects against excessive outsourcing.

-The University of California is committed to maintaining a strong in-house workforce and supporting living wages and benefits for employees.
+The University of California is committed to maintaining a strong in-house workforce and supporting living wages and benefits for employees, as is evidenced in Article 5 of the University Collective Bargaining Agreement.
 To reinforce this commitment, in November 2019, the UC Board of Regents approved Regents Policy 5402, which generally prohibits contracting for services and ensures equitable treatment for any allowable contract workers.

 - Policy Summary/Guiding Values and Principles